Lambert W random variables and their applications in loss modelling: Lambert Random Variables

-In the following, we give some results that describe the behaviour of the pdf of a Lambert $W$ normal random variable.
-To keep the proofs technically cleaner, the analysis is applied to Lambert $W\times N(0,1)$ random variables; generalization to Lambert $W\times N(\mu,\sigma)$ is straightforward.
-Proofs of these lemmas are presented in Appendix \ref{sec:app_proofs}.
+{Examples} of the cdf and pdf for the Lambert $W\times N(0,1)$ distribution with $\gamma>0$ are shown in Figure~\ref{fig:WNorm-pdf-cdf}.
+In the following, we provide several results that describe the behaviour of the pdf of a Lambert $W$ normal random variable.
+To~keep our proofs technically cleaner, the~analysis is applied to Lambert $W\times N(0,1)$ random variables, as generalization to Lambert $W\times N(\mu,\sigma)$ is straightforward.
+Proofs of these lemmas are presented in Appendix~\ref{sec:app_proofs}.

-\begin{lemma} The pdf of a Lambert $W\times N(0,1)$ random variable $Z$, $f_Z$, has an asymptote at $-\frac{1}{\gamma e}$: \end{lemma}
+\begin{Lemma} The pdf of a Lambert $W\times N(0,1)$ random variable $Z$, $f_Z$ has an asymptote at $-\frac{1}{\gamma e}$: \end{Lemma}

 The point $-\frac{1}{\gamma e}$ where $f_Z$ has an asymptote can be thought of as a point where the transformation folds the left tail of $N(0, 1)$ and fits it into the interval $(-\frac{1}{\gamma e}, 0)$.
-So at this turning point, the density piles up, see Figures \ref{fig:WNorm-pdf-cdf}, \ref{fig:WNorm-gamma0203}, \ref{fig:WNorm-gamma0405}, \ref{fig:WNorm-gamma25}, for example.
-Although the transformation squeezes the negative values of $N(0, 1)$ into a fixed interval and makes the right tail heavier, it still has zero as a point where the probability mass is divided into equal halves.
-Also, at the point $z=0$, the pdf $f_Z$ equals to the pdf of $N(0, 1)$, i.e. $f_Z(0)=\frac{1}{\sqrt{2\pi}}$.
-This property is pointed out in the right panels of Figures \ref{fig:WNorm-gamma25} and \ref{fig:WNorm-gamma3}.
+At this turning point, the~density {accumulates}; see Figures~\ref{fig:WNorm-pdf-cdf}--\ref{fig:WNorm-gamma25} for~examples.
+Although the transformation squeezes the negative values of $N(0, 1)$ into a fixed interval and makes the right tail heavier, it continues to have zero as a point where the probability mass is divided into equal halves.
+Furthermore, at point $z=0$, the~pdf $f_Z$ is equal to the pdf of $N(0, 1)$, i.e.,~$f_Z(0)=\frac{1}{\sqrt{2\pi}}$.
+This property is pointed out in the right-hand panels of Figures~\ref{fig:WNorm-gamma25} and \ref{fig:WNorm-gamma3}.